Usage

 Error Handling

 The configure step may return a nonzero exit code, this will cause the whole window to be aborted.
-It may also output to stderr, but generally it should send log files through the OORT API.
+It may also output to stderr, but log files should be sent through the Spire Linux Agent.
 Ethernet will be switched on throughout the configure step.